fortio/fortio/README.md

 | size      | size of the payload to reply instead of echoing input.
 Also works as probabilities list. `size=1024:10,512:5` 10% of response will be 1k and 5% will be 512 bytes payload and the rest defaults to echoing back. |
 | close     | close the socket after answering e.g `close=true` |
 | header    | header(s) to add to the reply e.g. `&header=Foo:Bar&header=X:Y` |

+You can set a default value for all these by passing `-echo-server-default-params` to the server command line, for instance:
+`fortio server -echo-server-default-params="delay=0.5s:50,1s:40&status=418"` will make the server respond with http 418 and a delay of either 0.5 half of the time, 1s 40% and no delay in 10% of the calls; unless any `?` query args is passed by the client.

 * `/debug` will echo back the request in plain text for human debugging.